ajmalhasan/file-format-management/README.md

 File-Format-Management

 This is sample project to show how Aspose API's can help in document processing/conversion in difference file formats.
-This application shows reports against different queries and display the reports in Excel, PDF, HTML and PNG formats.
+This application shows reports against different queries and displays the reports in Excel, PDF, HTML and PNG formats.

 For this sample project I have used Aspose Cell component API for JAVA.
 For programmers guide you can visit following link.